teacurran/sarah-terrence/st/the-homestead/index.md

 ---
 The property is 42 acres, primarily wooded with about 2 acres flat around the house.

-One of the main Pros/Cons of this house is the location and proximity to 302.
+One of the main pros (and also cons) of this house is the location and proximity to [US Route 302](https://en.wikipedia.org/wiki/U.S._Route_302).
 The house is situated at the lowest/ flattest part of the property, and is just about 50 feet from the main road.
 This makes it a prime location for a road-side farm stand.

 One of the previous owners (Dr. Page, I believe) was an avid gardener, and the yard has beautiful lilacs, hydrangea, day lilies, peonies, roses, and hostas.
 The flower beds need some tending, but I look forward to reviving them and planting a kitchen garden, cutting garden, and also adding some perennial shrubs, flowers, and grasses to the hillsides surrounding the house.